neetjn/python-inject-practice/README.md

 * "instance" injection using **python-inject**.
 This injection strategy allows me to pull a binded dependency by object type from my injector given my configuration.
 See: [instance_injection.py](https://github.com/neetjn/python-inject-practice/instance_injection.py)

+* "attribute" injection **python-inject**.
+This injection strategy allows me to bind a dependency from my injector into class instances.
+See: [attribute_injection.py](https://github.com/neetjn/python-inject-practice/attribute_injection.py)

 ## What I've Learned

 > Preface: Until recently (3/1/2019) I've never *knowingly* used dependency injection.
 The design pattern was not something I was consciously aware of, however I leverage it almost daily in both personal projects and in production.